 Some group sessions include information on blood tests and x-rays, the patient held record card, relaxation, diet, physiotherapy, a question and answer session with a rheumatologist, access to benefits etc. Once you have come to terms with your diagnosis and you have been stabilised on an effective treatment for your arthritis you may like to consider going on a self management programme known as " The expert patient".
 These are run over 6 x two hour sessions in the community and are available through your local Primary Care Trust.
-NRAS are currently researching the best way to provide self management training to patients with RA.
+NRAS are a source of information on this as they have extensively researched the best way to deliver self-management education and how best this is delivered.

 What other activities might the RCNS be involved in?